testdruif/asset_details/README.md

 NXT/NRS Plugin: Asset details Plugin for the NXT NRS client that lists all your assets with a link to myNXT website so you can see more details about the asset

+Piechart made possible with the help of Chevdor

 *****Install*****

 1) Get the latest release from https://github.com/testdruif/asset_details/releases